transmute-industries/verifiable-data/packages/ed25519-signature-2018/src/__fixtures__/credentials/README.md

 4. Same but has issuer as id attribute
 5. Simple with issuer
 6. A MTR with a revocation list context and credential status
-7. MTR with ISO string issue date
+7. MTR with ISO string issue date // 1
-8. MTR with XML Datetime issue date
+8. MTR with XML Datetime issue date // 2
-9. MTR with an Object issue date
+9. MTR with an Object issue date // untestable
-10. MTR with a null issue date
+10. MTR with a null issue date // 3
-11. MTR where issues date term does not exist
+11. MTR where issues date term does not exist // 4
-12. MTR with unix timestamp for issue date
+12. MTR with unix timestamp for issue date // 5
-13. MTR with "yesterday" for issue date
+13. MTR with "yesterday" for issue date // untestable
-14. MTR with -1 for issue date
+14. MTR with -1 for issue date // 6
-15. MTR with empty string for issue date
+15. MTR with empty string for issue date // 7
-16. MTR with "foobar" for issue date
+16. MTR with "foobar" for issue date // untestable